Ajit Kumar Panja

 Ajit Kumar Panja (13 September 1936 – 14 November 2008) was a Union minister of state in the Government of India.
-He was a member of Indian National Congress party but left it to join Trinamool Congress.
+He was a member of Indian National Congress but left it to join Trinamool Congress.
 He was born in Calcutta, and studied law at the Scottish Church College, Calcutta and at the Lincoln's Inn.
-His Native village was a small village in Burdwan district, named Majigram.
+His native village was a small village in Burdwan district, named Majigram.
 A lawyer by profession, he authored many books.
 He was also a stage actor who enacted the role of Ramakrishna Paramahansa in Kolkata.

 Life and career

 Ajit Kumar Panja was born in Kolkata on 13 September 1936.
 His father was Dhanapati Panja.

 Apart from political career he started performing on stage theatre in the role of "Sri Ramakrishma Paramhansa" in the play "Sri Sri Ramakrishna" (made according to the story of Noti Binodini written by Late.
 Brajendra Kishore Dey) organised by Kolkata High Court Advocate's Drama Association in India.
 The play was staged in London and USA (Washington, Chicago, New York and Los Angeles).

 Ajit Panja died of oral cancer on 14 November 2008 at the Peerless Hospital.